The X Factor (American TV series): Live shows

-The selected finalists (either 16 or 17 acts) move into shared accommodation at the Hollywood Hills to take part in the show.
+The selected contestants (either 16 or 17 acts) move into shared accommodation at the Hollywood Hills to take part in the show.
 The mansion is also notably used for housing the finalists from American Idol.

 The finals consist of a series of two live shows, the first featuring the contestants' performances and the second revealing the results of the public voting, culminating in one or more acts being eliminated.
 Celebrity guest performers also feature regularly.
 These live shows are filmed at CBS Television City in Los Angeles, California.
 The performance shows were broadcast on Wednesday nights and the results show on Thursday nights.
 In season one, seventeen acts were put through to the live shows, and sixteen acts were put through in season two.

 In addition to the live broadcast on Fox, Sony and SYCOtv created a completely integrated second-screen experience and a Pepsi sponsored live digital pre-show known as The X Factor Digital Experience.
 In addition to watching the program live on television, the audience was now able to participate on multiple platforms in real-time.